LBC Info

 lbrc

 Species considered rare at county level are dealt with by the Lincolnshire Bird Records Committee.
-The committee currently comprises Phil Hyde, Steve Keightley, James Siddle and Andy Sims; Roy Harvey is LBRC Secretary.
+The committee currently comprises Anthony Bentley, Owen Beaumont, Richard Doan, Mathew Harrison, Nige Lound, James Siddle and Andy Sims (The county recorder does not sit on this committee though he may be asked for an opinion in difficult cases).

 Please fill in the online form below with details and descriptions of any LRBC species.
 If you experience difficulties with the on-line form, please contact us at